 Electricity is a crucial factor for the competitiveness of the EU primary aluminium industry.
-As confirmed by a CEPS study, a significant part of the increase in energy prices is attributable to EU climate and energy regulations and national implementation of EU targets, and creates a competitive disadvantage for European smelters.
-Today's electricity market provides neither competitive pricing for our base-load industry nor the possibility of long-term contracts with the needed duration.
+As confirmed by CEPS study, a significant part of the increase in energy prices is attributable to EU climate and energy regulations and national implementation of EU targets, and creates a competitive disadvantage for European smelters.
+Today's electricity market does neither provide competitive pricing for our base-load industry nor the possibility of long term contracts with the needed duration.
 These two elements are crucial to ensure investment predictability, increase overall competitiveness, secure employment and strengthen the innovation potential.

 Furthermore, as most competing regions of the world are not exposed to indirect costs such as those resulting from the ETS, massive production losses are occurring in Europe.
-Aluminium is unfortunately to be considered as the "best" case of 'carbon leakage' with no global environmental gain as, on average, imported aluminium is estimated to have a significantly higher carbon footprint than the average footprint of aluminium produced within Europe1.
+Aluminium is unfortunately to be considered as the "best" case of 'carbon leakage' with no global environmental gain, as imported aluminium on average is estimated to have a significantly higher carbon footprint than the average footprint of aluminium produced in Europe1.